tkukurin/tkukurin.github.io/_posts/2021-06-20-reward-is-enough.md

 To me the the paper makes perfect sense.
 Argues that general intelligence arises in complex environments, even from seemingly innocuous signals.
 Wasn't some version of this written by Skinner in the mid-1900s?
+Aren't economists usually writing these types of papers, substituting intelligence for some other behavior that's supposed to emerge from a model?

 Anyhow.
 My **TL;DR**: intelligence is emergent behavior facilitated by any kind of reward present in a complex environment.
+Titled "Reward is Enough" for likely PR reasons, actually argues to say reward is a necessary but insufficient condition.

 > The behaviour of the squirrel may be understood as maximising a cumulative
 > reward such as satiation (i.e. negative hunger).
 In order for a squirrel to